joembedded/ltx_ble_demo/readme.md

 on Android and Windows, making it easy to connect to Bluetooth devices with one single software.
 Runs on Desktops/Notebooks (Windows), as well as on Smartphones/Tablets (Android and Windows)!

-_(Unfortunately the Web Bluetooth API is still not fully available on Safari (iOS), but workarounds exists, using a Wrapper-App with a WebViewer )._
+_(Unfortunately the Web Bluetooth API is still not fully available on Safari (iOS), but workarounds exists, using a Wrapper-App with a WebViewer.
+And apparently the API will soon be fully available on iOS too)._

 !['Screenshot'](./ble_api/static/preview1024x768.png "Screenshots BlxDashboard")